hx2A/py5website/reference/sketch_pixel_height.rst

 .. title: pixel_height
 .. slug: pixel_height
-.. date: 2021-03-05 15:12:39 UTC+00:00
+.. date: 2021-03-06 19:17:57 UTC+00:00
 .. tags:
 .. category:
 .. link:
 .. description: py5 pixel_height documentation
 .. type: text

-When ``pixel_density(2)`` is used to make use of a high resolution display (called a Retina display on OSX or high-dpi on Windows and Linux), the width and height of the sketch do not change, but the number of pixels is doubled.
+When ``pixel_density(2)`` is used to make use of a high resolution display (called a Retina display on OSX or high-dpi on Windows and Linux), the width and height of the Sketch do not change, but the number of pixels is doubled.

 Examples
 ========